 These, are three values hardly found in a vaste majority of modern culture, especially (but not only) for younger people, where there is always an immediate need to achieve a result, without taking the time to understand the meaning, assimilate a culture, and invest in commitment.

-Our traditions prove that you don’t need anything but humility and commitment to be a Leatherman
+Our traditions prove that you don’t need to buy Leather to be Old Guard

 In our traditions, a boy (who could be just overage or even an older person) is a newcomer to the gay scene who relates strongly to what Leathermen represent, and who is seeking to have access to this world.